AlexsLemonade/training-modules/scRNA-seq/00-scRNA-seq_introduction.md

-# Introduction to single-cell RNA-seq data methods
+# Introduction to single-cell RNA-seq

 **CCDL 2019**

-#### In this section, we will be introducing you to types of RNA-seq data.
+#### In this section, we will be introducing you to types of single-cell RNA-seq data.

-For the purposes of this tutorial, we'll summarize single-cell technologies as being one of two groups, based on their capture methods and quantitative nature.
+For the purposes of this tutorial, we'll group single-cell technologies into two categories based on their capture methods and quantitative nature.
-Depending on how the cells are sorted and what technology is used, the pre-processing steps are a bit different and the biases to look out for in post-processing also vary.
+The pre-processing steps and the biases to look out for in post-processing vary based on technology and how the cells are sorted.

-For a more extensive run through on single-cell technologies, Kiselev et al. have very [good tutorial for scRNA-seq](https://hemberg-lab.github.io/scRNA.seq.course/introduction-to-single-cell-rna-seq.html#experimental-methods).
+For more extensive background on single-cell experimental methods, Kiselev et al. have very [good tutorial for scRNA-seq](https://hemberg-lab.github.io/scRNA.seq.course/introduction-to-single-cell-rna-seq.html#experimental-methods).

-### 1) Non-Tag-Based scRNA-seq
+### 1) Full-length scRNA-seq
 *Example:* Smart-seq2 [(Picelli et al. _Nature Protocols._ 2014.)](https://www.nature.com/articles/nprot.2014.006)
-Cells are physically separated generally into individual wells in a plate and often also sorted by other means (eg. Fluorescence Activated Cell Sorting).
+Cells are physically separated into individual wells of a plate and are often also sorted by other means (e.g., Fluorescence Activated Cell Sorting).
-Each cell is then sequenced individual and has it's own fastq file (this will be two fastq files if this is paired-end sequencing.)
+Each cell is then sequenced individual and has its own fastq file.
+(This will be two fastq files if this is paired-end sequencing.)
-The data pre-processing steps for these types of scRNA-seq data is/can be more similar to bulk RNA-seq methods.
+The data preprocessing steps for these types of scRNA-seq data are similar to bulk RNA-seq methods.

 #### Pros:
-- Can be paired end sequencing which has less risk for 3' bias.
+- Can be paired-end sequencing which has less risk for 3' bias.
 - More complete coverage of transcripts, which may be better for transcript discovery purposes.